- One low monthly payment

 Plus, your creditors find out about your enrollment right away.

 Within the first two weeks of enrolling, specialists call your creditors to let them know that you’ve signed up for the program.
-This encourages the creditors to call Accredited Debt Relief’s partner instead of you.
+This encourages the creditors to call Accredited’s partner instead of you.
 It’s not a guarantee that you’ll completely avoid these calls, but it can help take some of the heat off your back.

-What sort of expectations should you have going into a program through Accredited Debt Relief?
+What sort of expectations should you have going into a program through Accredited?

 While there’s never any guarantee with any debt settlement program, people who make their account contributions on time can expect to pay similar amounts as these: